National Award-winning actor Surekha Sikri dies at 75 | Entertainment

 National Award-winning actor Surekha Sikri dies at 75

-Veteran actor Surekha Sikri died on Friday morning at the age of 75 following a cardiac arrest, her agent said.
-Three-time national award winning actress, Surekha Sikri has passed away following a cardiac arrest earlier this morning at the age of 75.
+Veteran actor Surekha Sikri, known for her work in films Mammo, Badhaai Ho and TV show Balika Vadhu, died on Friday morning at the age of 75 following a cardiac arrest, her agent said.
+She had been suffering from complications arising from a second brain stroke, the actors agent Vivek Sidhwani said.

 - Country: